tefkah/read-for-me/README.md

 Works on most files, both local and remote.

+Should support a lot of voices, but I've only tested with the default one.

 ## Requirements

 You need to have `pdftotext` on your path for PDFs, `antiword` for Word.
 See the `textract` package for specific requirements.